josipbencic/spaceshooter/README.md

 # SETUP #

 It was tested with Visual Studio 15.
+Download Allegro 5.1 version from Allegro Game Programming Libary site, and place /include and /lib in Spaceshooter/Allegro folder.
 After compiling, copy allegro monolith-5.1.dll from Allegro folder to Release.
 Unce upon a time, this also worked on Linux, however I had too much problems with library linking and I have abandoned it.

 # ART AND OTHER #